felangel/bloc/docs/flutterfirebaselogintutorial.md

 We use a `BlocBuilder` widget in order to rebuild the UI in response to different `LoginStates`.

-Whenever the email or password changes, we dispatch an event to the `LoginBloc` in order for it to validate the current form state and return the new form state.
+Whenever the email or password changes, we add an event to the `LoginBloc` in order for it to validate the current form state and return the new form state.

 ?> **Note:** We're using `Image.asset` to load the flutter logo from our assets directory.